 All-Mountain West Conference Men's Basketball Teams Announced

-Colorado Springs, Colo. - The Mountain West Conference announced it's 2001 men's basketball awards today.
-The league's eight men's head coaches selected the all-conference teams, coach, player, freshman and newcomer awards.
+COLORADO SPRINGS, COLO. - The Mountain West Conference announced its 2002-03 men's basketball awards today.
+The league's eight men's head coaches along with a selected media panel picked the all-conference teams, coach, player, freshman and defensive awards.

-Utah head coach Dick Hunsaker captured Coach of the Year honors, while Mekeli Wesley of BYU was selected as the Player of the Year and Uche Nsonwu-Amadi of Wyoming was named Newcomer of the Year.
-Freshman of the Year honors went to Nick Jacobson of Utah.
+BYU's head coach Steve Cleveland captured Coach of the Year honors, while Ruben Douglas of New Mexico was selected the Player of the Year.
+Freshman of the Year honors went to Evan Burns of San Diego State, while UNLV's Marcus Banks and BYU's Travis Hansen were named co-Defensive Players of the Year.

 First-Team All-Mountain West